diannedejesus/debt_tracker/readme.md

 - [X] identifier is the case number (encrypted) which will be unique to ensure that we don't register a person with two debt accounts.

 ### View debt List
-On the page, a user can see people who have debts and the basic information for each one.
+On this page, a user can see people who have debts and the basic information for each one.
 It will have a link for each person's case.

-The page will use the information already in the database to calculate and/or display.
-This information will be:
+This page displays a summary of each debtors using the information in the database.This information will be:

 - [X] name [string]
 - [X] current debt [number]
 <!-- - debt payoff date [date] -->